 Constitutional Law (3-3)

-Formation; pre-incorporation activities; de facto corporations; ultra vires acts.
-Role, authority and meetings of officers, directors and shareholders, standard of care.
-Proxy solicitations; close corporations; fiduciary relations; shareholder litigation.
+This course teaches the formation; pre-incorporation activities; de facto corporations; ultra vires acts.
+Role, authority and meetings of officers, directors and shareholders, standard of care, Proxy solicitations; close corporations; fiduciary relations; shareholder litigation.
 Capitalization, dividend distributions.
 Fundamental changes; partnerships and agency.

 Criminal Law (2-2)